An overview

 dictionary: a data frame that will be used to

-substitute the current values in the specified columns the those in the
+substitute the current values in the specified columns with those in the

 dictionary.
 It is the main argument for the